TheOdinProject/curriculum/app/views/static_pages/dashboard_steps/community_rules.md

 </div>

-#### 11. Be willing to change
+Our moderation team enforces these rules to keep our community a friendly, safe, and welcoming environment for everyone.
+If anyone repeatedly breaks rules, responds with negative/toxic attitudes, pushes the boundaries of our rules, or shows “[help vampire](https://slash7.com/2006/12/22/vampires/)” behavior, they will be banned.

-Not everything will result in a ban, but a lot of small things do add up.
-If you have been repeatedly told by a moderator to stop doing something, especially if your attitude and interactions within the community begin causing a toxic or unwelcoming environment, you may wind up being banned if you've proven to show zero effort in making changes.
-When you're informed about some form of behavior by a moderator, be open and willing to change your attitude to better fit the goals we wish to meet for our community.
+If you are notified about your behavior by a moderator, we encourage you to be open and willing to change.
+Our rules are very similar to the expectations in professional workplaces, so this will better prepare you to interact professionally with your future teammates.